This announcement has been amended to extend the closing date to April 11, 2018.Learn more about this agency

 Who May Apply

-This job is open to…Applications accepted from U.S. Citizens.
+This job is open to…Applications will be accepted from U.S. Citizens.
 Recent changes in Federal Appropriations Law requires Non-Citizens to meet certain eligibility criteria to be considered.
 Therefore, Non-Citizens must certify eligibility by signing and attaching this Citizenship Affidavit to their application.
-Non-citizens who do not provide the affidavit at the time of application will be considered as an IPA only.
+This also applies to individuals considered for IPA assignments to NSF.
+Non-citizens who do not provide the affidavit at the time of application will not be considered eligible.